nnbaocuong99/Database/README.md

 - MongoDB:
   <details>

-  (Coming soon) Content for the MongoDb currently not available rn because of some errors and i still need to fix that.
-I'll update this part asap :D
+  (Coming soon) I'm currently working to fix this errors asap.
+Because of some errors, so I'm still trying.
+Thankss for your patience.

   </details>